 Request to make site public

-A site publication (formerly called an activation) is the process of moving and publishing your development website (dev.ryerson.ca) to the production environment (torontomu.ca).
+A website publication, or release, is the process of moving and publishing your development website (dev.torontomu.ca/site-name) to the production environment (www.torontomu.ca/site-name).

 Once your site has been moved to production, your development site will be immediately deactivated and deleted after two weeks without notification.